das67333/gol_engines/README.md

     --population
 Initialized engine in 5.4 secs
 Loaded pattern in 2.0 secs
-Updated pattern for 2^12 generations in 13.5 secs
+Updated pattern by 2^12 generations in 13.5 secs
 Population: 93_237_300
 ```